digitalrebar/provision/doc/operations/esxi-getting-started.rst

           "Validated": true
       }

+This profile will enable SSH to assist in troubleshooting should you need it.
 Next we need to upload this new profile to the endpoint

   ::